-The midterm test is a closed book exam (no book or notes are allowed during the exam) and will contain both qualitative (state, explain, and/or describe) and quantitative (calculations) questions.
+The midterm test is a closed book exam (no book or notes are allowed during the exam).
 The exam will be scheduled for 2 hours and conducted in class.
 Exams will not be returned to students but may be reviewed with the instructor in office hour.

 MAKEUP MIDTERM TEST:

-Students who miss the midterm test with legitimate reasons, subject to approval by Student Counselling, will have two options: 1) Students who miss the midterm test with legitimate reasons may take the makeup midterm test on April 1st (Friday), 10:00am-12:00pm.
+Students who miss the midterm test with legitimate reasons, subject to approval by Student Counselling, will have two options: 1) Students who miss the midterm test with legitimate reasons may take the makeup midterm test.
 2) Students who miss the midterm test or the scheduled makeup midterm test with legitimate reasons can have the midterm grade reweighed towards the final exam; the final will then be worth 65% in this case.

 CALCULATORS:

 Only non-programmable calculators will be allowed into the exams.
 A financial calculator is allowed.
 If you are unsure, please ask your professor.

 GROUP PROJECT:

-- Students are expected to form groups of 5 students and assigned with a TSX-listed public company for conducting a detailed financial analysis.
-The analysis should follow the topics covered in the course and should answer the questions specified in the detailed project instructions posted on the course website. - The final written report is due at midnight on April 6, 2022.
+- Students are expected to form groups of 5 students.
+Using a TSX-listed public company, the group will conduct a detailed financial analysis.
+The analysis should follow the topics covered in the course and should answer the questions specified in the detailed project instructions posted on the course website. - The final written report is due at midnight on Friday, July 21, 2023.
 Late submissions will be deducted 5% out of the total component grade of 25% per day late, including weekends.
-The report should be written in a professional matter, properly edited and formatted. - The 25% group project grade is composed of 20% of the report itself and 5% peer evaluation grade.
+The report should be written in a professional matter, properly edited and formatted. - The 25% group project grade is composed of 22% of the report itself and 3% peer evaluation grade.
 Every student will evaluate each other team member in your group on their efforts and participation in the group project.

 FINAL EXAMINATION: